-"Her name's Eliyah," Jack said dreamily, shooting the Ilzaya in question a wink.
+"Her name's Eliyah," Jack said, shooting the Ilzaya in question a wink.
 "Don't understand a word she's saying, except the naughty ones.
-Don't wait up, lovebirds; I'm not coming back all night, in case you do decide to — what was the word you British use? — shag her."
+Don't wait up, lovebirds; I'm not coming back all night, in case you do decide to—what was the word you British use?—shag her."

 He shoved aside the silver-leafed curtain and found Rose sitting on the cot, her lower half draped with exquisite silk and her hands rubbing at her eyes.
-She yawned and regarded him blearily, and he tried to school his features into something not reminiscent to fear, nervousness or his pulsing desire to pounce on her.
-Wordlessly she scooted over to the far side of the cot and patted the empty space next to him— she was so clever, his Rose Tyler, sensing that speaking would make things even more awkward, which was now becoming his fault since he was simply standing there staring.
+She yawned and regarded him blearily, and he tried to school his features so she wouldn't see his fear, nervousness or his pulsing desire to pounce on her.
+Without saying anything, she scooted over to the far side of the cot and patted the empty space next to him.
+She was so clever, his Rose Tyler, sensing that speaking would make things even more awkward, which was now becoming his fault since he was just standing there staring.
 He forced his feet to move towards the cot, and Rose rolled away from him and snuggled underneath the sheets, yawning again.

 In the end, he decided he didn't care which it was (much), tightened his grip on Rose and drifted off into unconsciousness.

 He didn't wake like he usually did— with a jolt, from some damnable nightmare.
 This time he drifted back to consciousness as if floating on a cloud, peacefully, with pleasant warmth and a fantastic scent around him.
 He kept his eyes closed, internally checking how long he'd been asleep, which turned out to be a full eight hours.
-He smiled a bit into whatever he had his face buried in, before frowning again and pulling back.
+He smiled into whatever he had his face buried in, before frowning again.
 What was his face buried in?
 The Doctor paused, analysing: smooth skin pressed against his lips, the scent of jasmine mixed in with the scent of Ilzaya sheets and sleep.

 Ah.
 Rose Tyler's neck.

-The Doctor burst into full consciousness then and there, moving his limbs a millimetre just to see where they were.
-His leg was thrown over her hips, pulling her, pressing her arse into his pelvis.
+The Doctor burst into full consciousness then and there, moving his limbs a little just to see where they were.
+His leg was thrown over her hips, pressing her arse into his pelvis.
 His left arm was underneath her somehow, pillowing her head, while his right was curled around her, hand slipped underneath her vest top and splayed across the warm expanse of her belly.

-She began to stir, and he slammed his eyes shut and laboured his breathing, keeping his snuggly position on her, wanting to see how she'd react.
+She began to stir; he slammed his eyes shut again and laboured his breathing, keeping his snuggly position on her, wanting to see how she'd react.
 Rose sighed, wiggling her bottom (oh don't do that again) and her breathing went all but silent— she was awake.
 She paused, and the Doctor felt a twinge of nervousness.
 Would she hate him?

-Instead Rose chuckle, ever so softly, and she snuggled herself deeper into him, sighing again with contentment.
-He forced himself not to grin goofily, bubbly delight sweeping through him.
-Rose's breathing became laboured again as the minutes of silent glee ticked by, and when she dropped back off into deep sleep the Doctor forced himself to untangle himself from her, lifting her head and replacing his arm with her jumper, the grin he'd been forcing back erupting over his face now that it wasn't buried in Rose Tyler's throat.
-That was definitely a good sign: either Rose was just a bloody good friend and was glad to see him letting his guard down or she, or a part of her, enjoyed this.
-Taking care not to wake her he sat up, grabbed his boots, laced them on and stepped out of the hut, stretching in the moonlight.
-Rassilon, he ought to sleep next to Rose Tyler more often— that was, and he wasn't ashamed to admit it, the best sleep he'd gotten in years.
+Instead Rose chuckled, ever so softly, and she snuggled herself deeper into him, sighing again with contentment.
+He forced himself not to grin, delight sweeping through him.
+Rose's breathing became laboured again as the minutes of silent glee ticked by.
+When she dropped back off into sleep, the Doctor forced himself to untangle himself from her, lifting her head and replacing his arm with her jumper, the grin he'd been forcing back erupting over his face now that it wasn't buried in Rose Tyler's throat.
+That was definitely a good sign.
+Either Rose was just a bloody good friend and was glad to see him letting his guard down, or she—or a part of her—enjoyed this.
+Taking care not to wake her, he sat up, laced his boots on and stepped out of the hut, stretching in the moonlight.
+Rassilon, he ought to sleep next to Rose Tyler more often.
+That was, and he wasn't ashamed to admit it, the best sleep he'd gotten in years.

-The Doctor turned to him and immediately cringed back— Jack had forsaken his jeans for the male Ilzaya loincloth.
-"Good Lord, Harkness."
+The Doctor turned to him and immediately cringed back.
+Jack had forsaken his jeans for the male Ilzaya loincloth.